pingcap/docs-cn/v2.1/faq/tidb.md

 #### What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?

-Use 3 replicas for test.
-If you increase the number of replicas, the performance declines but it is more secure.
-Whether to configure more replicas depends on the specific business needs.
+3 replicas for each Region is sufficient for a testing environment.
+However, you should never operate a TiKV cluster with under 3 nodes in a production scenario.
+Depending on infrastructure, workload, and resiliency needs, you may wish to increase this number.

-#### The `cluster ID mismatch` message is displayed when starting TiKV.
+#### The `cluster ID mismatch` message is displayed when starting TiKV

 This is because the cluster ID stored in local TiKV is different from the cluster ID specified by PD.
 When a new PD cluster is deployed, PD generates random cluster IDs.
 TiKV gets the cluster ID from PD and stores the cluster ID locally when it is initialized.
 The next time when TiKV is started, it checks the local cluster ID with the cluster ID in PD.
 If the cluster IDs don't match, the `cluster ID mismatch` message is displayed and TiKV exits.

 If you previously deploy a PD cluster, but then you remove the PD data and deploy a new PD cluster, this error occurs because TiKV uses the old data to connect to the new PD cluster.

-#### The `duplicated store address` message is displayed when starting TiKV.
+#### The `duplicated store address` message is displayed when starting TiKV

 This is because the address in the startup parameter has been registered in the PD cluster by other TiKVs.
 This error occurs when there is no data folder under the directory that TiKV `--store` specifies, but you use the previous parameter to restart the TiKV.